rgruener/othello/README.md

 othello
 =======

-An Implementation of the board game Othello using python and pygames
+An Implementation of the board game Othello using Python, the C/Python api and pygame